AhmetNSHN/Sentitou/README.md

 <p align="center">Figure 2: Training Flowchart | Figure 3: Analyzing Flowchart</p>

 ## Data Collection

 A custom bot was developed to crawl data for training our model.
-The source code can be found below, but please note that TripAdvisor updates platform frequently, which will affect the bot's functionality.
+The source code can be found below, but please note that TripAdvisor updates platform frequently, which will affect the bot's functionality:
 - **Selenium-TripAdvisorReviewScraper**: [GitHub Repository](https://github.com/AhmetNSHN/Selenium-TripAdvisorReviewScraper)

 ## Conclusion

-Sentitou provides a robust framework for analyzing hotel reviews, offering insights into both general sentiment and specific aspects of the customer experience.
-The use of the Naive Bayes classifier ensures accurate and reliable predictions, making it a valuable tool for businesses in the hospitality industry.
+Sentitou offers a robust solution for analyzing hotel reviews, providing insights into both overall sentiment and specific aspects of the customer experience.
+The use of a Naive Bayes classifier ensures accurate predictions, making it a valuable tool for understanding guest feedback in the tourism industry.